conceptcartography/conceptcartography/docs/concepts/commonplace-practitioners.md

 ## 📖 Definitions

-> "epistemic community members who are overrepresented in the community" (Fehr and Minji 2022, 465).
+> "epistemic community members who are overrepresented in the community" (Fehr and Minji 2022, 4).

 ## 💡 Examples

 - "tends to include many white people, people with higher SES, straight cis men, and folks with a prestigious educational pedigree."
-(Fehr and Minji, 2022, p.4)
+(Fehr and Minji 2022, 4)

 ## 🔗 Relations